 My passion is about ‘making learning happen’, in an approachable way, without recourse to jargon, acronyms or elitism.
 People say I have the knack of making complex things understandable!

 I started as a scientist, but gradually became an educational developer.
-I completely failed to take early retirement in 1995, and again when I retired from Leeds Met in 2010, and have been even busier ever since.
-I continue to spend much of my time running workshops for teaching staff in universities and colleges across the UK and beyond.
+I completely failed to take early retirement in 1995, and again when I retired from Leeds Met in 2010, and was even busier until 2015.
+Nowadays, apart from the odd workshop or keynote, I enjoy being a granddad.

 My work was recognised in 2007 by the Higher Education Academy awarding me a National Teaching Fellowship, and the status of ‘Principal Fellow’ from 2012.
-I remain a Visiting Professor at Plymouth University, who awarded me an Honorary Doctorate in Education in 2012, and also at University Campus Suffolk.
+I remain a Visiting Professor at Plymouth University, who awarded me an Honorary Doctorate in Education in 2012, and also at Edge Hill University.

 Home is Newcastle upon Tyne.
 My other passion is classical music, (see the ‘Classical Music’ page of this website) and I am an accomplished performer on the CD player and iPod.